winstonk6/scaden-methylation/README.md

 - The same required packages as the original scaden (which can be downloaded [here](https://github.com/KevinMenden/scaden#installation-guide)).

 ## Usage
 Run main.py to go through the entire scaden pipeline.
+These steps are:
 1. Simulate training data
 2. Preprocess training data
 3. Train model